-Savary Island is called Qaye qwun ($q\epsilon y\epsilon q wen$) by the Tla'amin (faPamin) people and is located on the traditional territory of the Tla'amin, Klahoose, and Homalco First Nation.
-These First Nations have a common history in the area that dates back over 8,500 years with countless archaeological sites that document their history, culture, and presence in the area.
+Savary Island is called Qaye qwun (qɛyɛ qwən) by the Tla'amin (ła?amin) people and is located on the traditional territory of the Tla'amin, Klahoose, and Homalco First Nation.
+These First Nations have a common history in the area that dates back over 10,000 years with countless archaeological sites that document their history, culture, and presence in the area.
 The land was an important place for harvesting deer, clams, cedar bark, berries and medicines.
-The island was also used as a burial site for thousands of years.
-There is indication that the island also included large villages sites and was a cultural place for ceremonial and spiritual gatherings.
-In the early 1900s the Tla'amin people were displaced from their villages and homes on the island and it was overrun by tourists who pillaged artifacts and ancestral remains.
+The island had large village sites, multiple burial sites, and was a cultural place for ceremonial and spiritual gatherings for thousands of years.
+In the early 1900s the Tla'amin people were displaced from their villages and homes on the island and it was overrun by tourists who pillaged artifacts and Ancestral remains.

-Modern developments have encountered archaeological artifacts.
+Contemporary developments have encountered archaeological artifacts.
 It is required by provincial law (Heritage Conservation Act) to report and protect archaeological sites on Savary Island.
-If residents want to develop a property, contact the Archaeology Branch with a request for Archaeological Information on their property: Archaeology@gov.bc.ca or go to: https://www2.gov.bc.ca/gov/content/industry/natural-resource-use/archaeology.
+If residents want to develop a property, contact the Archaeology Branch with a request for Archaeological Information on their property: Archaeology@gov.bc.ca or go to: https://www2.gov.bc.ca/gov/content/industry/natural- resource-use/archaeology.
 Also reach out to the Tla'amin Nation at referrals@tn-bc.ca.